EURO GOVT-Weak activity data propels Bund to four-week high

 "Taking into account the recent momentum that has been building up, the market is more prepared to look at the downside, in the PMI data especially," said Christian Lenk, strategist at DZ Bank.

-"Investors are becoming more and more cautious ahead of the weekend ...
-People decided here to pull the trigger and go risk-off."
+"Investors are becoming more and more cautious ahead of the weekend... and all together people decided here to pull the trigger and go risk-off."

 The risk of the Italian vote producing a fragmented parliament with limited ability to pursue reforms has been balanced by the market's belief that the European Central Bank remains an effective buyer of last resort.

-That has calmed nerves, ensuring most selling by investors worried about the election outcome has been met by buyers who have faith in the central bank backstop.
+That has calmed nerves, ensuring any selling by investors in worried about the election outcome has been met by buyers who have faith in the central bank backstop.

 Spanish bond yields have pulled back somewhat after rising in early February when a political scandal brought calls for Prime Minister Mariano Rajoy to resign.
-Since then, Spain has outperformed Italy, leaving the spread between the two at its narrowest since early November.
+Since then, Spain has outperformed Italy, narrowing the spread between their 10-year bond yields by 18 bps.